rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 So, this time we’re going to draw some images and then save them.

-***Warning**: These images are not high art.
+***Warning**: These images are* not *high art and may or may not cause harm to your artistic sensibilities.
 (You’ve now been officially cautioned.)*

-In fact, because all these images are just a rectangle with text overlaid, I’m not even going to go over how they’re drawn.
+In fact, because each of these images is no more than a rectangle with text slapped on top, I’m not even going to go over how they’re drawn (we've been there before, after all).
 I’ll just say this one thing…

-If you want a draw operation to be on top of another—like text overlaid on a rectangle, for instance—foreground draw operations need to be done after background draw operations.
+If you want one draw operation to be in front of another—such as text overlaid on a rectangle, like in this case—foreground draw operations need to be done *after* background draw operations.
 You probably sorted that out on your own, but there it is anyway.

 ## Saving Images – Basic Procedure

-Every time we save an image, we carry out the same set of operations:
+Every time we save an image, we carry out the same steps:

-- find the size of the `DrawingArea`,
+- use a `GtkAllocation` to get the size of the `DrawingArea`,
-- grab the area of the `DrawingArea`’s `Surface` that we want to save and stuff it into a buffer,
+- create a `Pixbuf` (image buffer, in other words),
+- copy a rectangular chunk of the `DrawingArea` into the `Pixbuf`,
+- set up the image's save options,
-- set up the save options and option values for the image (this is different for each format), and
+- set the values for those options (which are different for each format), and
 - save the image.

-But since each has their own save options, we’ll look at a bunch of them starting with…
+But since each image format has its own—often different—save options, we’ll look at each individually starting with…

 ## Saving a JPeg